 “Do not let your adorning be external—the braiding of hair and the putting on of gold jewelry, or the clothing you wear—but let your adorning be the hidden person of the heart with the imperishable beauty of a gentle and quiet spirit, which in God’s sight is very precious.”
 1 Peter 3:3-4

-There’s a tenderness to these verses.
+There’s tenderness to these verses.
 It’s a sweet note that reveals how we as women can please our Heavenly Father—through our character.

-Inside this little definition of godly womanhood there are no commandments for action or requirements for what activities to do, but rather a proper attitude of service.
+Inside this little definition of godly womanhood there are no commandments for action or requirements for what activities to do, but rather a proper attitude of reverence.

 In context, Peter is directing this Word to wives, but all of us can glean wisdom from such a delightful description.
 God loves women with inner beauty.
 It’s about the heart hidden inside – the spirit that is imperishable.God loves women with inner beauty.
 May we cultivate it through His Word.
 Click To Tweet

 God’s picture of womanhood – while lovely – is not always easy for me.
 My natural tendencies go against what He desires, like when I doubt my husband or panic at the slightest change in plans.
 Thank the Lord that His mercy renews each morning.

-If we keep pursuing to walk with the Spirit, confessing our sin and cherishing the grace of His throne, He is faithful to shape us into Christlike women.
+If we keep pursuing to walk with the Spirit, confessing our sin and cherishing the grace offered at His throne, He is faithful to shape us into Christlike women.

 “He who calls you is faithful; he will surely do it.”
 1 Thessalonians 5:24

 Come take a closer look at what this inner beauty is.
 Pray over what God seeks for us as we seek to be His daughters in Christ.
 As you’ll see, all the qualities are interconnected through faith.

 The Greek word for “gentle” in this passage means mildness of disposition, or meekness.
-This is not to be confused with passivity, but to be understood as a peacefulness of spirit that comes from a trust in God’s goodness.
+This is not to be confused with passivity, but to be understood as a humility of spirit that comes from trust in God’s goodness.
 This is the same word Jesus used when He said “blessed are those who are meek, for they will inherit the earth” (Matthew 5:5).